 Marichal-Gallardo P, et al. Single-use purification of adeno-associated viral gene transfer vectors by membrane-based steric exclusion chromatography.
-2019, submitted.
+2019, in revision.

 Our tubular bioreactor could continually produce influenza A virus for over 3 weeks and is the only production system that avoids the accumulation of defective interfering particles:

 Our purification technology achieves 20–40% more yield (>98%) for influenza A virus compared to existing purification methods by using a disposable device: